lasersocks/salt-updater/README.md

 Provide execute permissions: chmod +x salt-updater.sh.<br>
 Run the script: ./salt-updater.sh -i /var/www/website.com/public/. <br>
 For bulk updates run ./salt-updater.sh -t list-of-folders.txt <br>

+# use at your own risk!
+Remember to test it on a non-production setup first to ensure that everything is functioning correctly.<br>